Jamf MDM Deployment

 Scripts

-Select: MCP Endpoint Shield - Uninstall
+Select: Akto Endpoint Shield - Uninstall

 Priority: Before